the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Shake Down Survivors now costs 30 Production, provides 4 Slaves, and awards a free Gangboss.
 - Clansmen no longer require Clubhouses to be built.
 - As mentioned above, Plantations now belong to them instead of Ignis.
 They now unlock at Botany instead of being available at the start of the game, lose the 20% total Food bonus, regain the standard Greenhouse boosts to Food (+2 to the city itself, +1 to Grain/Tubers, +1 Farmer slot), and only give a 50% boost to Worker training speed.
 They also add +1 Food to active Farmers in the city and +1 Culture to worked Narcotics farm tiles.
 Because of the Slave consumption requirement, they're 30% cheaper to build than standard Greenhouses.
+- Salvage Exchange has been removed from the game on account of being too similar to Children of Rust's Salvage Yard with no feasible way to differentiate the two.
 - Information Markets add +1 Water while the faction has Power and no longer have reduced Science gain compared to standard Libraries, but also no longer give Great Scientist Points.
 - Clubhouses are pushed back to Civil Service where they should be, instead of being available at Secrets of the Past.
 They also lose the -1 Food penalty, add +2 Water by default instead of needing to own Slaves, and no longer cost maintenance.
 - Trade Colleges no longer have reduced Science gain compared to standard Universities and generate +2 Water per turn instead of costing maintenance.
 They no longer add Culture or Great Administrator Points.